nestordemeure/letMeNERSCthatForYou/README.md

 ## TODO

-Q&A:
-- improve source answer setup
-  - simplify number promtp to ask number in just `[number]` format?
-  - ask in prompt for them to be put at the end of the message?

 Model:
 - have a Vicuna-based setup

 Database:
 - turn sources into url on loading chunks? (exploiting the local knowledge of the documentation folder to remove prefixes)
+- improve urls by including a `#` link to the proper heading
 - get a google search based retrieval set-up (nothing stored, instead we look up information online).

 Web deployment: